xyproto/orbiton/README.md

 * `ctrl-space` only checks the syntax, without executing.
 This only requires `python` to be available.
 * For formatting the code with `ctrl-w`, `autopep8` must be installed.

+Crystal

+* For building and formatting Crystal code, only the `crystal` command is needed.

 ## List of optional runtime dependencies